aensidhe/aensidhe.github.io/_posts/blog/en/2018-08-13-know what are you going to benchmark.md

 comments: true
 ---

-In [previous post]({{ site.baseurl }}{% post_url /blog/2018-08-03-не-думай-о-секундах-свысока %}) I decsribed process of benchmarking of my library and how I stumbled upon interesting issue about slowness of code with subtraction.
+In [previous post]({% post_url blog/en/2018-08-03-не-думай-о-секундах-свысока %}) I decsribed process of benchmarking of my library and how I stumbled upon interesting issue about slowness of code with subtraction.
 I even opened an [issue](https://github.com/dotnet/coreclr/issues/19355).
 And [@mikedn](https://github.com/mikedn) reminded me very about very important and interesting thing: know what are you going to benchmark.
 The bigger and more complex your benchmark is, it becomes more and more likely that you'll measure something else, not what you wanted.
 E.g. people measure .net GC in this [issue](https://github.com/progaudi/progaudi.tarantool/issues/127) mostly, not the actual code of driver.

-And I got bitten by the same thing.
+And I got bitten by almost same thing.
 Almost the same.
 You can see results of better designed [benchmark](https://github.com/aensidhe/dotnet-core-minus-regression/blob/minus-benchmark/reproduction/Program.cs) below:

    Method |     Mean |    Error |   StdDev |       Q3 | Scaled | ScaledSD | Allocated |
 --------- |---------:|---------:|---------:|---------:|-------:|---------:|----------:|